2021 Greets the New Plank and Row Portions of the PRT

 MILLINGTON, Tenn.
 (NNS) - The Navy is replacing the “curl-up” portion of its Physical Readiness Test (PRT) with the “plank,” as well as adjusting the physical health assessment (PHA) requirements.
 The changes improve requirements while taking into consideration current pandemic challenges.

 COVID-19 has brought many changes to the Navy, with one of them being the cancelation of multiple PHAs.
 In 2021, there will be one PHA instead of the usual two.
-This PRT is also introducing the plank as well as using a rowing machine as an alternative cardio option.
+This PRT will introduce the plank and will also introduce a rowing machine as an alternative cardio option.

 For this cycle, Sailors will not receive a “fail” for the PRT if they do not meet minimum requirements for the plank as long as they pass the push-ups and cardio portions.
 As of now, this exception is only for the upcoming 2021 cycle.